anton-k/dragon-osc/README.md

 Window has the attributes: `title` (string), `size` (pair encoded as list), `content` (all ui elements).
 We have defined a single UI-element that only shows the string.
 The widget is a `label`.

+#### JSON config file

+All examples in this guide use YAML as a markup language for config files.
+But notice that you can also use JSON.
+There are many JSON libraries for many languages.
+With them we can create our config-file with code.
+It can greatly simplify the process.

+There is a Haskell library that allows you to write the config files easily.
+Every widget and unit of config file is encoded as a normal value.
+There are plans to make the config-file generators for python or scala.

+Yo can find the source vcode for generators in the directory `api`.

 #### Simple layout

 Let's go to the more interesting widgets.
 We can stack many widgets horizontally or vertically with `hor` and `ver`.